The sun is not a ball of fire

 study better, grow more wise,

-and know: each star in moving course
+and know: each star in its course

 is subject to its endless force;

-and all the glories near and far
+all the glories near and far

-are made to feel it where they are
+are affected where they are

 by whispers born of ecstasy.

-The whispers beckon: Come to me.
+The whispers say: Come to me.